Statewide Treaty negotiation updates

 Local Traditional Owner Treaty updates

-Registration is an important first step in the process towards commencing Local Traditional Owner Treaty negotiations in the future between the State and Traditional Owners in Victoria.
+Registration on the Treaty Negotiations Database is an important, first step in the process towards commencing formal Treaty negotiations between the State and a Traditional Owner delegation.

 The Treaty Authority ensures the process is fair for all negotiating parties, including Traditional Owner groups, according to the rules set out in the Treaty Negotiation Framework.
 All Traditional Owner groups in Victoria can participate in negotiating local treaties through an open and inclusive process overseen by the Treaty Authority.